 On April 18, 2019, the Receiver served London-based ATC Brokers LTD ("ATC") with a copy of the SRO and requested that ATC freeze all accounts associated with the defendants and relief defendants.
 In cooperation with domestic law enforcement and the United Kingdom's National Crime Agency, ATC identified and froze one account in the name of Oasis Global FX, S.A., which contained \$2,005,368.28.
 During October 2021, the DOJ recovered those funds pursuant to certain international agreements, and the agency now has custody of the repatriated money.
-As noted above, the Receiver has petitioned the government
+As noted above, the Receiver has petitioned the government for remission of those and other funds.
+In December 2022, a portion of the funds was transferred to the Receiver.
+The money will be distributed to victim-investors through the claims process.

-9 The Receiver also opened a checking/operating account for making disbursements.
+8 The Receiver also opened a checking/operating account for making disbursements.